 Safety during tournaments or training camps is paramount.
 We ask all parents to ensure their children wear the necessary protective equipment.
 Not only does this enable the game to be played safely but it also increases the enjoyment of the game and promotes greater confidence.

-We provide our players food, drink, water or soft (not fizzy) drink during matches to ensure hygiene environment.
+We provide our players with food, drink, water, or soft (not fizzy) drink during matches to ensure a hygienic environment.

 Code of Conduct for Junior Members

 J.N.T.
-Organisation is fully committed to safeguarding and promoting the well being of all it’s members.
-The organisation believes that it is important that members, coaches, administrators and parents associated with the organisation should, at all times show respect and understanding for the safety and welfare of others.
+Sports Welfare Foundation is fully committed to safeguarding and promoting the well-being of all its members.
+The organisation believes that it is important that members, coaches, administrators, and parents associated with the organisation should, at all times show respect and understanding for the safety and welfare of others.
 Therefore, members are encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect of the organisation with Manish Agarwal, our secretary.